bkw777/NODE_DATAPAC/README.md

 ## MiniNDP other versions
 There are a few other versions of the card just to allow for different parts availability and different soldering difficulty.
-They all work the same from a software point of view, and all are verified.
+They all work the same from a software point of view, and all are tested.

 ### SL1M - slim 1 meg
-The schematic is like EZ1M, just with tssop versions of the same parts.
-( HC238, HC4040, ABT841, active-high BYTE & BLOCK internal signals )

-Not as easy to solder, but allows to make a thin card with a CR2016 stuffed into a CR2012 holder.
+* Same as EZ1M (the default version above), just with TSOP & TSSOP components.
+* Allows to make a thin card.

 Use the thinner CR2016 version of the cover with this.
+The battery holder is technically for CR2012, but you can stuff a CR2016 in it.

 ![](PCB/out/MiniNDP_SL1M.jpg)
 ![](PCB/out/MiniNDP_SL1M.2.jpg)